kuhree/www/src/content/posts/docker-on-macos.md

 I've used all of the following in some capacity over the years and here are my thoughts.

+## Update: 2024-01-30

+[Orbstack][orbstack] has entered the scene and quickly becomes a contender for a colima replacement.

 ### [Docker Desktop](docker-desktop)

 Docker Desktop is the standard way to install Docker on MacOS.